sodadata/docs/soda-cloud/roles-and-rights.md

 2. Access the **Members** tab to view a list of people who have access to your Soda Cloud account, the role they have in the organization (Admin or User), and their License status (Author or Viewer).
 3. Click a member's **Author** or **Viewer** label in the License column to access a **Responsibilities** window that lists the member's access to resources (datasets and monitors), the role they hold for each resource, and their license status relative to the resource.

-## Dataset and monitor owners
+## Data source, dataset, and check owners

-There are two ownership roles in Soda Cloud that identify the member that owns a dataset or monitor.
-These ownership roles do not enforce any rights or permissions on the datasets or monitors, they are simply identifiers.
+There are three ownership roles in Soda Cloud that identify the member that owns a data source, a dataset, or a check.
+These ownership roles do not enforce any rights or permissions on these resources, they are simply identifiers.

-* By default, the member who created the [API keys]({% link soda-core/connect-core-to-cloud.md %}) that link Soda Core to Soda Cloud becomes the **Dataset Owner** of all existing datasets that already had connections to Soda Core.
+* By default, the member who [created the data source]({% link soda-cloud/add-datasource.md %}) becomes the **Data Source Owner** and **Dataset Owner** of all datasets in that data source.
 The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
-* By default, any member who uses Soda Core to add a new dataset to the Soda Cloud account becomes the Dataset Owner.
-The default role that Soda Cloud assigns to the Dataset Owner is that of Manager.
-* By default, the member who creates a monitor become the **Monitor Owner**.
+* By default, the member who [creates an agreement]({% link soda-cloud/agreements.md %}) become the **Check Owner**.
 <br />
 <br />